bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ### Next Steps

 The truth set and tool results provide an opportunity to identify features that distinguish
-- STR loci that are variant in CHM1-CHM13 vs those that are not
+- True positive genotypes vs. false-positive STR genotypes
-- STR loci where tools produce accurate genotypes
+- STR loci where tools tend to produce accurate vs. inaccurate genotypes
-- False-positive STR genotypes
+- STR loci that are mutated in CHM1-CHM13 vs those that are not

-A key next step is to use the truth set to train classifiers for these categories.
+A key next step is to train classifiers for these categories.

 ---
 ### Extra Sections